David I. McKay

-David Ian McKay OOnt (born 1963) is a Canadian banking executive.
+David Ian McKay OOnt (born September 1963) is a Canadian banking executive.
 He is the president and CEO of the Royal Bank of Canada (RBC), one of Canada's largest banks and one of the largest banks in the world by market capitalization.
-He is both a member and a Board of Director at the Business Council of Canada, and serves on the Catalyst Canada Advisory Board.
+He is both a member board director at the Business Council of Canada, and serves on the Catalyst Canada Advisory Board.
 McKay also serves as the chair of the Business/Higher Education Roundtable.

 Early life

 McKay was born in Montreal, Quebec, where he grew up.
 His father was an entrepreneur and small business owner.

 McKay holds a Bachelor of Mathematics degree and an honorary Doctor of Mathematics degree from the University of Waterloo.
-He also holds a Master of Business Administration degree and an honorary Doctor of Laws degree from the Richard Ivey School of Business at the University of Western Ontario, and an honorary degree from Ryerson University.
+He also holds a Master of Business Administration degree and an honorary Doctor of Laws degree from the Richard Ivey School of Business at the University of Western Ontario, and an honorary degree from Toronto Metropolitan University.

 Career

-Dave joined RBC in 1983 as a co-op student in computer programming before moving to the organization's retail banking arm.
+McKay joined RBC in 1983 as a co-op student in computer programming before moving to the organization's retail banking arm.
 After completing his master's degree in 1992, he returned to RBC, working in progressively senior roles in Canada and Japan in retail and business banking, group risk management, and corporate banking.

-McKay served as Senior Vice President of Financing Products, then Executive Vice President of Personal Financial Services.
-McKay went on to lead RBC's retail banking portfolio, first as Group Head of Canadian Banking (2008–12) and most recently as Group Head of Personal and Commercial Banking worldwide (2012–14).
+McKay was senior vice president of Financing Products, then executive vice president of Personal Financial Services.
+McKay went on to lead RBC's retail banking portfolio, first as group head of Canadian Banking (2008–12) and most recently as group head of Personal and Commercial Banking worldwide (2012–14).
 During this time, McKay contributed to the growth of RBC's retail banking business, helping the bank attain top market positions in all the division's product categories.
 Recognizing the need to invest in innovation and technology to evolve with changing customer needs, McKay also oversaw RBC's move into the payments space.

-McKay was appointed President of RBC on February 26, 2014 and Chief Executive Officer and Director of the Board on August 1, 2014, succeeding Gord Nixon in these roles.
+McKay was appointed president of RBC on February 26, 2014 and chief executive officer and director of the Board on August 1, 2014, succeeding Gord Nixon in these roles.

-Shortly after being appointed President and CEO in 2014, he led the acquisition of City National Corporation, creating a platform for growth with institutional, corporate and high net worth clients in the U.S.
+Shortly after being appointed president and CEO in 2014, he led the acquisition of City National Corporation, creating a platform for growth with institutional, corporate and high net worth clients in the U.S.